On the system CL12 of computability logic

-2. Consider any sequent $X$ with a well behaved and minimal amplitude logical solution $\cal Q$.
-There is a constant $c$ such that, at any step $t$ of any $\oo$-legal play of $X$ by ${\cal Q}$, the number of symbols in $\cal Q$'s buffer does not exceed $\ell+c$, where $\ell$ is the background of $t$. \end{lemma}
+\item Consider any sequent $X$ with a well behaved and minimal amplitude logical solution $\mathcal Q$.
+There is a number $c$ such that, at any step $t$ of any $\oo$-legal play of $X$ by ${\mathcal Q}$, the number of symbols in $\mathcal Q$'s buffer does not exceed $\ell+c$, where $\ell$ is the background of $t$. \end{enumerate} \end{lem}

-\begin{idea} Assuming all the conditions of clause 1 of the lemma, $\cal Q$ never constructs an ``oversized'' --- longer that $\mathfrak{a}(\ell)$ plus a constant --- move in its buffer because, due to providence, it would have to actually make such a move sooner or later, in which case it would violate its amplitude constraints (unless, of course, by good luck, Environment makes an illegal or ``very long'' move meanwhile).
-Clause 2 is similar, taking into account that providence is one of the necessary conditions of being well behaved. \end{idea}
+\begin{idea} Assuming all the conditions of clause 1 of the lemma, $\mathcal Q$ never constructs an ``oversized'' --- longer that $\mathfrak{a}(\ell)$ plus a constant --- move in its buffer because, due to providence, it would have to actually make such a move sooner or later, in which case it would violate its amplitude constraints (unless, of course, by good luck, Environment makes an illegal or ``very long'' move meanwhile).
+Clause 2 is similar, taking into account that providence is one of the necessary conditions for being well behaved. \end{idea}

 Below and later, when $f$ is a unary arithmetical function and $m$ a natural number, $f^{m}(x)$ means the $m$-fold composition of $f$ with itself applied to $x$, i.e. $f(f(\ldots (x)\ldots))$ with $f$ repeated $m$ times.
 On the other hand, $(f(x))^m$ has its usual meaning of the $m$th power of $f(x)$, i.e. $f(x)$ multiplied by itself $m$ times.